Our inference server had 24 CPU cores, a mostly idle GPU, and only 10 concurrent requests. Yet average latency exceeded eight seconds.

 CPU Cores

-Repeat this for all 10 concurrent requests, and the math compounding is brutal:
+Across 10 concurrent requests, the math compounds:

 10 Concurrent Requests